shevernitskiy/amo/README.md

 ## Creating client instance

-To create a client instance, you should provide 2 or 3 values to the constructor:
+To create a client instance, you should provide 2 or 3 args to the constructor:

 - subdomain
 - auth data (may be different)